 \subsection{Approximators for canonisation}

 To create compatible splitters, we first introduce a way of ordering (our current approximation of) the orbits of the group.
-In the Graph Backtracking paper we defined a \textbf{fixed-point approximator}~\cite[Definition~5.2]{gb-published}, which maps a labelled digraph stack to an ordered list of points that are fixed by the stabiliser of the stack (not necessarily an exhaustive list).
-We extend this with the concept of an \textbf{ordered orbit approximator}:

-\begin{definition} An \textbf{ordered orbit approximator} for labelled digraph stacks is a function \partFunc{} that maps each labelled digraph stack on \(\Omega\) to an ordered partition on \(\Omega\) such that for each \(S \in \Stacks{\Omega}\) the following holds:
+\begin{definition} An \textbf{ordered orbit estimator} for labelled digraph stacks is a function \partFunc{} that maps a labelled digraph stack on \(\Omega\) to an ordered partition of \(\Omega\) such that for each \(S \in \Stacks{\Omega}\) the following holds: